Want to optimize the performance of your site for your visitors?

 - Make use of Wowchemy’s image optimization and lazy loading capabilities by uploading images to the page’s folder where possible and using the Figure or Gallery shortcode (rather than uploading images to the

-- Appropriately size and optimize any images which aren’t yet automatically optimized (such as widget backgrounds), using a service like TinyPNG
+- Appropriately size and optimize any images which aren’t yet automatically optimized, using a service like TinyPNG

 params.yamland just use Font Awesome or emojis for icons

 Remove any CSS that your site does not need.
 (A Wowchemy version from 11 Jan 2021 onwards is required for this functionality.)

 You can establish a post processing pipeline by creating a